-BTEC Level 3 National Extended Certificate is valued by employers and universities alike and is equivalent to one A Level.
-The course is good preparation for further study of acting, dancing or singing and other related areas of the performing arts at Drama School or University.
-This qualification is an asset for any aspect of work in the Performing Arts industry
+BTEC Extended Certificate is valued by employers and universities alike.
+The course is good preparation for further study of acting or dancing and other related areas of the performing arts at drama school or university.
+This qualification is an asset for any aspect of work in the performing arts industry.
+In addition to the performing arts sector this qualification provides learners with the opportunity to develop all-round performance skills and transferable skills such as self-confidence, self-presentation, personal discipline, time management and organisational skills which are highly regarded by higher education and employers.